Unity Requires Civility

 In their book Compassion and Conviction, Justin Giboney, Michael Wear, and Chris Butler tell us that “civility shows itself in respect for disagreement and in granting others the right to express it.
 Civility shows itself when we acknowledge the best in our political opponents’ line of thinking and the best in our political opponents themselves.
 Civility is mercy and forgiveness.
 It is a form of public grace."
 They continue, “Civility is the recognition of human dignity.
 All incivility is, at its root, preceded by dehumanization.
 Incivility is toxic because it stems from a lapse in the recognition of human dignity.
 In its purest form, incivility amounts to public hatred.”
 We must commit to loving our brothers and sisters in Christ, especially when we disagree with their perspective.

 But the answer isn’t to avoid discussing issues of public import.
 The answer isn’t to avoid discussing issues of injustice.
 “People who are proponents of civility but quietists on everything else are, in fact, a great threat to civility.
 They are silent on voter disenfranchisement but quick to urge the disenfranchised to be civil in how they express their disagreement.
 They are silent on the inequities and injustices in our criminal justice system but are more than happy to retweet videos of protesters blocking highways or cursing at pedestrians.”
-(Compassion and Conviction)
+(Compassion and Conviction, p.
+123)

 Justice is a kingdom principle.
 We must acknowledge the injustice that is part of the weekly news cycle if we are ever to achieve racial unity in a multiethnic church.
 In Romans 12:15 Paul tells us to “rejoice with those who rejoice, weep with those who weep.”
 We must acknowledge the pain of our brothers and sisters in Christ, even when we disagree with their perspective on the problem or the suggested solution.
 The answer, then, is to enter those conversations deliberately but to do so with empathy and civility.

 Let me suggest that we focus on the impact of actions and policies on various groups of people.
 Doing so has the power to build unity, as it demonstrates that we are taking the time to see the other group of people and how they are experiencing life differently.
 This can work even when we disagree on the best policy solution.
-“Christians can be one while disagreeing on prudential policy matters, but we cannot be one while expressing contempt for one another in the public square” (Compassion and Conviction).
+“Christians can be one while disagreeing on prudential policy matters, but we cannot be one while expressing contempt for one another in the public square” (Compassion and Conviction, p.
+124).

-It seems easy enough, but it takes deliberate effort to ensure we do it without expressing contempt for each other in the process.
+It seems straightforward enough, but it takes deliberate effort to ensure we do it without expressing contempt for each other in the process.
 Let’s discuss some of the ways I’ve seen leaders of my church express contempt for each other in the public square.

 Attacking the Motives of Other Christians